Spectacular Speculaas recipe with a cup of Christmas Tisane.

 If you’re using a mould to make your Speculaas, dust with a little flour, otherwise line a baking tray with grease proof paper.

+Press a small piece of dough into each mould section the sprinkle flaked almonds on the back.
 If you’re not using a mould, roll the dough to no more than 5mm thick, the thinner the better.
 Cut with biscuit cutters and press flaked almonds into them.